EPCCed/cirrus-ex-spack/CONTRIBUTING.md

 ## Release cycles

-We aim to deploy changes at regular intervals ( i.e. every 6 months ), but not continously unless an emergency occurs.
+We aim to deploy changes at regular intervals ( i.e. every 6 months ), but not continuously unless an emergency occurs.
 At regular intervals, we would:

 - Generate a release on the github repo.
 The verson of the `cse_env` and spack config would then be bumped and deployed in a new folder.